 Looking for a job during a global pandemic — along with a million other unemployed Americans — is a daunting task.
-In today’s ambivalent job market, it’s critical to send out a resume that highlights your talents in under a minute for recruiters.
+In today’s ambivalent job market, it’s critical to send out a resume that highlights your talents to blow the socks off recruiters.
 The following strategies will help you craft a resume that generates a first impression worthy of an interview.

 1. Get creative with the design.